 In the partnership merger, Moody I OP merged with and into our operating partnership, with our operating partnership continuing as the surviving partnership.
 In connection with the partnership merger, the agreement of limited partnership of our operating partnership was amended and restated as the Third Amended and Restated Limited Partnership Agreement and became the limited partnership agreement of the surviving partnership.
-As amended, the agreement of limited partnership of our operating partnership provides that distributions to the special limited partner, as defined therein, may only be paid after former limited partners of Moody I OP have received a cumulative annual return of 8.0%, which is equal to the same return to which such holders were entitled before distributions to the special limited partner of Moody I OP could have been paid under the limited partnership agreement of Moody I OP.
-Distributions to the special limited partner of our operating partnership may be paid once the current and future limited partnership interest holders of Moody II OP (other than the former limited partners of Moody I OP) have received a cumulative annual return of 6.0%, which is equal to the same return to which such holders were entitled before distributions to the special limited partner of Moody II OP (other than the former limited partners of Moody I OP) have received a cumulative annual return of 6.0%, which is equal to the same return to which such holders were entitled before distributions to the special limited partner could be paid under the previous agreement of limited partnership.
-The rest of the terms of the agreement of limited partnership of our operating partnership.
-The rest of the terms of the agreement of limited partnership of our operating partnership.
+As amended, the agreement of limited partnership of our operating partnership provides that distributions to the special limited partner, as defined therein, may only be paid after former limited partners of Moody I OP have received a cumulative annual return of 8.0%, which is equal to the same return to which such holders were entitled before distributions to the special limited partner of Our operating partnership may be paid once the current and future limited partnership interest holders of Moody II OP (other than the former limited partners of Moody I OP) have received a cumulative annual return of 6.0%, which is equal to the same return to which such holders were entitled before distributions to the special limited partner could be paid under the previous agreement of limited partnership of our operating partnership.
+The rest of the terms of the agreement of limited partnership of our operating partnership agreement remain materially unchanged.
+As of January 11, 2018, 315, 996 units of limited partnership in our operating partnership were held by third parties not related to us.